iansedano/creator-docs/docs/06-creating-labs.md

 print("Hello World! " * 5)
 ```

 After finishing the task, they can push it back up to their GitHub repo and thus keep the instructions and the code side-by-side.
-This makes it easy for their mentor to give them feedback on the task.
+This makes it easy for their mentor to give them feedback on the lab.

 # Hosting And Accessing Labs